-It doesn't matter how good your case is if your attorney misses the Statute of Limitations or fails to comply with a judge's deadline.
+It doesn’t matter how good your case is if your attorney misses the statute of limitations or fails to comply with a judge’s deadline.
 An attorney must be knowledgeable of the substantive law and must be aware of all legal deadlines that can affect the case.
 When an attorney misses a deadline, an entire case can collapse.
 Anyone whose lawsuit has suffered because of a missed deadline should contact a legal malpractice lawyer.

 We handle missed deadline cases involving issues of:

-- Statute of limitations: There is nothing anyone can do to extend the time allowed by the Statute of Limitations for filing a lawsuit.
+- Statute of limitations: There is nothing anyone can do to extend the time allowed by the statute of limitations for filing a lawsuit.
 No matter how compelling or important a case may be, if a lawyer lets the statute of limitations lapse, the case is subject to dismissal.
 The lawyer, however, can be held liable for the amount that should have been won in litigation.

 - Court-ordered deadlines within a lawsuit: As a case proceeds, the court will mandate deadlines for complying with discovery and other actions.
-If a lawyer does not comply in time, a case can be dismissed outright.
+If a lawyer does not comply in time, the case can be dismissed outright.

 - Pre-lawsuit notices of claim: If you intend to sue a city or any type of governmental body, you must usually first fulfill notice of claim deadlines that are very short.
 If a lawyer misses the deadline, the client may very well be prevented from filing any lawsuit.

 If your case has suffered because of any of these oversights, you can sue your former attorney for the damages you would have won in the first lawsuit.
 For example, if you had a valid personal injury case in which you would have won damages of $100,000, you can sue your attorney for $100,000.